-- The General Financial Hardship Policy assists eligible residents and businesses experiencing financial difficulty due to COVID-19.
-Applicants can request help in paying their City of Melbourne permits, licences and fees.
+- General Financial Hardship Policy - assists eligible residents and businesses experiencing financial difficulty due to COVID-19 to pay their City of Melbourne permits, licences and fees.

 - ATO Tax Help Program – Free assistance in lodging tax returns for people earning $60,000 or less.
 You can make an appointment with an accredited volunteer through the ATO website.

 - Having money troubles?
 The Salvation Army can provide additional resources and help.